-On behalf of the 2017 IEEE Nuclear and Space Radiation Effects Conference (NSREC) Committee, I cordially invite you to attend the 38th IEEE NSREC Short Course.
-An outstanding group of technical experts will provide an overview of radiation hardness assurance topics required for designing and evaluating a wide variety of spacecraft and instrument systems – from macro to nano.
+On behalf of the 2018 IEEE Nuclear and Space Radiation Effects Conference (NSREC) Committee, I cordially invite you to attend the 39th IEEE NSREC Short Course.
+An outstanding group of technical experts will provide an in-depth discussion of the radiation space environment and its effects on electronic components, emphasizing the issues related to variability.

 Short Course Chairman

 EACH ATTENDEE WILL RECEIVE A CD-ROM ARCHIVE OF IEEE NSREC SHORT COURSE NOTEBOOKS (1980-2018).

 A one-day short course, “Variability in Environments, Devices, and Radiation Effects – from Average to Extreme”, will be presented at the 2018 IEEE Nuclear and Space Radiation Effects Conference (NSREC).
 The course will discuss space weather and the effects of ionizing radiation in advanced electronic devices, with emphasis on variability and its main sources.
 Bounding and managing uncertainties is a key to mission success for space systems in harsh environments.
 The introduction of more scaled technologies, the growing interest towards using Commercial-Off-The-Shelf Components (COTS), and the push to reduce design margins and test time to decrease costs is making variability more challenging than ever.
 Accurate environmental modeling is therefore needed for a precise assessment of the radiation exposure during a mission.
 Average metrics may not fully capture the extent of radiation effects in modern devices and need to be replaced.
 Nanoscale components and sensitive volumes mandate the use of statistical or Monte Carlo techniques for evaluating and predicting failures in space.